 ESPN SportsCenter anchor Hannah Storm urges others to learn from her recent accident and grill safely

-In PSAs and a video interview she talks about her burn injuries and calls on grillers to play it safe
+In newly released PSAs and a video interview she talks about her burn injuries and calls on grillers to play it safe.

 ESPN SportsCenter anchor Hannah Storm talks about surviving a grilling accident.